 Get the Assistance You Need

-If you have a family member who has passed away and need legal guidance in the probate administration or litigation of the estate, we recommend that you turn to Keith Morris Attorney at Law.
+If you have a family member who has passed away and need legal guidance in the probate administration or litigation of the estate, we recommend that you turn to attorneys Keith Morris & Stacy Kelly.
 We have concentrated a large portion of our practice in this field; we have decades worth of experience routinely handling probate administration matters in and around the Houston and Fort Worth areas.
 We have also handled many probate litigation cases in which disputes have arisen between interested parties to an estate that needed to be brought before a probate judge to be resolved.

 Probate Administration in Texas

 Starting the probate process can be a simple step but handling all of the steps involved can be complex.
 It pays to have a knowledgeable probate attorney in your corner to give you the advice and assistance you need to facilitate and expedite the process.
-At Keith Morris Attorney at Law, we can educate you on what will be required and what it takes to adhere to the Texas Probate Code.
+Our attorneys can educate you on what will be required and what it takes to adhere to the Texas Probate Code.